datasets/unece-package-codes/README.md

 An equals Reinstated.
 Code entries previously sign (=) Marked as deleted and reinstated in this release of the code list.

 Requests for addition to the codes should be made to the Information Content Management Group (ICG) at cefact@unece.org

+This data is made available under the Public Domain Dedication and License version v1.0 whose full text can be found at http://opendatacommons.org/licenses/pddl/ - See more at: http://opendatacommons.org/guide/#sthash.97PSVxmh.dpuf